 We, (my son Kyle and Scott a friend from Jersey) planned to hunt until we filled our tags.
 Our rifle season lasts two weeks, but usually the first couple of days are the most productive.
 Kyle tagged a very nice 9 pointer on Monday.
 He weighed in at 135 pounds dressed, and we estimate he was 2.5 years old.
 Scott also was able to fill his tag on Monday with a beautiful 10 pointer that field dressed out a 154 pounds, and was estimated to be 3.5 years old.
-That left me as the odd man out.
+That left me as

 Tuesday morning was a great day to be in the woods.
 The full moon set around 6:00AM, and it was spectacular.
 Just as the sun was beginning to lighten the sky, I saw a deer feeding out in to the soybean field on which I was hunting.
 A quick look through my binoculars confirmed he was the Big 10 pointer, we named "The Pig".
 One shot, and I had filled my tag.
 A very nice 10 point, 155 pounds dressed, and 3.5 years old.
 I had been pursuing him since Bow season, and I was glad that I could be the one to tag him.
 I was also glad that I could now focus on the final pieces of my GARN project.